na-na-hi/renget/archive/chrprompt2.md

 >Cider: Obviously suspicious, but hey, them tracking me down and offing me in my own dorm would at least be a mercy kill.
 I'd respect the commitment!

+>Carrot: People can reform, but i'd be wary
+>Hazel: Same answer, again

 **Everyone**, It's a holiday! (is there such a thing in the PMD world?)
 How would like to spend your time in this ocassion?
 Would you still work and rescue Pokemon in Mystery Dungeon?
 Travel somewhere, err... lavish?
 Hang out in the guildhall all day long?
 >Elm: Holidays usually mean seasonal food, customs and goods, meaning it's time to walk around downtown and have a look at the shops!

+>Carrot & Hazel: Shopping, maybe keep a watch on dungeons to avoid anyone going in, or travel around

 **Former humans**, Let's say PMD is an existing video game for us humons.
 Would you feel a bit of dread that you're in a world that's so similar to that video game?
 And would you tell your partner, or any native mon?
 Perhaps mention about it to other humons?
 >Elm: I sure am not going to mention *that* to a native.
 Imagine approaching people and saying that their whole world is based on a piece of fictional entertainment.
 I probably would be thrown into some mental institution for that.